Prescription weight loss that puts you first

 You might notice these symptoms before you start your period.

-Spotting — or light bleeding outside of your period — is never a welcome surprise.
+Spotting — light bleeding outside the period window — is never a welcome surprise.

 Can Ozempic cause spotting?
 Probably not.